 In the meantime, I got my disability after two years of waiting for a court date.
 I am thankful that I had some foresight and had saved money to live on during those two years.
 My son was doing much better in a structured environment that I couldnt provide.
 I had a doc appointment every month for medication refills and updates from my family doctor.
 My pastor friend and I began dating, and I realized how much he had done for me, especially since they were going to put my son in a group home until he was 18.
 At least this way I could see him without living with him.
 I still was nervous about being alone with my son, because he was so unpredictable.
 He finally graduated from high school in 2010, and started college here in Hawaii, to become a pastor.
 He is dorming about an hour away.
 In November of 2010 I married his legal guardian, which was one of the best decisions I have ever made in my life.
 He is a wonderful man who has become my caregiver, and although I have over 30 endometrial cysts growing in my abdomen from the ovarian remnant syndrome, and they rupture about once every 2 months, putting me in such intense pain that I either go to the ER or take the maximum amount of medication, he holds me tight and prays with me until the pain subsides.

-I am going to try the naturalistic way of fighting endo again.
+I am going to try [removed by admin] way of fighting endo again.
 I know the candida is back, and have ordered the vitalzyne you recommended, Melissa.
 Thanks for writing this blog and helping women understand that they have other choices besides pregnancy and hormones to treat this awful disease.
 I will recommend your blog in my group I hate endometriosis on Facebook.
 Please join us, as your expertise will be welcome for the young ladies who have recently been diagnosed.
 Now that I am 43 years old, I know my chances for pregnancy have gone down even further, but my new husband and I are still going to try for a baby of our own.
 It has been my dream to have a little baby with my blood to hold for the first time after giving birth to it.
 I hope you have enjoyed my story and its happy ending.

 Thank you Lisa for sharing your story and for you continued hope and positivity considering all that you have been through.
 I do hope that your dream of holding your own child comes true for you.
 It is never a bad thing to dream and hope….life can surprise us sometimes.Author of Cure Endometriosis & Eating with Mel.